regg-pfe/compatibility_effect/README.md

 You can find the experiment here: https://compatibility-effect-xplab-group11.netlify.app/

-(The experimental codes plus all corresponding material, the final data and statistical analysis files, and the design plan and preregistration report of the executed experiment can be found in the files above.)
+(The experimental code plus all corresponding material, the final data and statistical analysis files, and the design plan and preregistration report of the executed experiment can be found in the files above.)